 Facts: In addition to the impossibility of finding true 'dyslexics' for a scientifically valid study, 'The recent studies using fMRI, convincingly show what everybody who knows anything about the brain can tell you, that when someone can't read, images of his brain taken while he is trying to read will look different to someone who can read.
 Furthermore, when the poor reader is taught to read, the patterns of his brain metabolism will look identical to someone who can!'
 (D.McGuinness.Response to Hulme) '(T)here is a mistaken belief that current knowledge in [genetics and neuroscience] is sufficient to justify a category of dyslexia as a subset of those who encounter reading difficulties' (Elliott/Gibbs p475) Also, see Room 101

 Myth: The planum temporale area of the brain is 'abnormally symmetrical' in dyslexics.

 Facts: This claim is based on the dissection of just a small number of brains taken from people previously diagnosed as 'dyslexic'.
 The lack of an infallible definition for dyslexia, along with the tiny number of research subjects, makes this study's conclusions scientifically invalid.
 '35 percent of the population have symmetrical brains.
 Symmetry is not pathology'.
 (D.McGuinness WCCR p118)

-Myth: Working (short-term) memory deficit is a hallmark of dyslexia (NTF.p6)
+Myth: Short-term memory deficit is a hallmark of dyslexia (NTF.p6)